 - Wear 2 pairs of socks, with the inner layer made of synthetic fiber, such as polypropylene, to wick water away from the skin and the outer layer made of wool for increased insulation.

 - Cover your head, face, nose, and ears at all times.

-- Clothes should fit loosely to avoid a decrease in blood flow to the arms
+- Clothes should fit loosely to avoid a decrease in blood flow to the arms and legs.

 - Always travel with a friend in case help is needed.